 What Exactly are Local SEO Citations?

-Google’s algorithm is a giant verification engine.
+As we all know Google’s algorithm is a very biggest verification engine.
 It scans the entire web to see if the information you provide on your website matches what the rest of the world says about you.
 Every time your business is mentioned on a directory, a social media profile, or a local news site, it acts as a “vote” for your legitimacy.

 To be effective, a citation must include the NAPW data: